H4D33D/obdt-i2/README.md

 On-Board Diagnostics & Telemetry - Iteration 2

-~~Arduino Nano R4 - 8 times the previous storage capacity.~~

-R4 has Renesas architecture, which is different from the original Nano.
+~~Arduino Nano R4~~ - R4 has Renesas architecture, which is different from the original Nano.
 Renesas does not work with current parts & code.

 Mega 2560 Pro Embed  USB-C - Same ATmega2560 architecture as i1 Nano, while still being an upgrade.